baptisteArno/typebot.io/apps/docs/docs/embed/whatsapp/overview.md

 # WhatsApp

-WhatsApp is currently available as a private beta test.
-If you'd like to try it out, reach out to support@typebot.io.
+WhatsApp integration is currently in beta.
+If you encounter any issue, please contact me directly using the Bubble in app.typebot.io.

 ## Preview